youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 The E bit of the SFrame payload descriptor MUST be 0 for all fragments except for the last one of the SFrame frame.

+A SFrame frame is protecting media content that can be either in a packetized format or in a raw format as defined by {{WebRTC_Encoded_Transform}}.
+The T bit of the SFrame payload descriptor MUST be 0 if the fragment comes from a raw format as defined by {{WebRTC_Encoded_Transform}}.
+The T bit of the SFrame payload descriptor MUST be 1 if the fragment comes from a packetized format.
+All fragments of a SFrame frame MUST have the same T bit value.

-The 6 remaining bits of the SFrame payload descriptor are reserved for future use.
+The 5 remaining bits of the SFrame payload descriptor are reserved for future use.

 The payload type (PT) identifies the format of the media encrypted with SFrame.